Itheum/itheumcore-elrond-data-nft-minter/README.md

 ### How to test

 Prior to running the below, make sure you check section called **Setting up dev environment (project development bootstrap)** above and your dev environment is configured correctly.
-You also need to run `erdpy contract build` (requires you to be online with internet connection) prior to running tests.
+You also need to run `mxpy contract build` (requires you to be online with internet connection) prior to running tests.

 The tests are located in the tests folder, in the rust_tests file.
 In order to run the tests one can use the command: